-Queen Elizabeth II and Prince Philip, who have been married for more than 70 years, can boast of the longest-enduring marriage in British royal history.
-Their love story, which first began when a 13-year-old Elizabeth developed a crush on her older third cousin, has lasted through Elizabeth's duties as queen, as well as Philip's need to adjust to life as her consort.
-Whether dealing with pushy royal courtiers, dynastic name squabbles or press scrutiny and scandal, they've managed to remain a united front.
+Queen Elizabeth II and Prince Philip, who were married for more than 70 years, can boast of the longest marriage in British royal history.
+Their love story, which first began when a 13-year-old Elizabeth developed a crush on her older third cousin, lasted through Elizabeth's duties as queen, as well as Philip's need to adjust to life as her consort.
+Whether they were dealing with pushy royal courtiers, dynastic name squabbles or press scrutiny and scandal, they managed to remain a united front.

 Elizabeth was smitten with Philip since she was a teenager